Újezd u Brna

-Újezd u Brna ([ˈuːjɛst ˈubr̩na], Aujest) is a town in Brno-Country District in the South Bohemian Region of the Czech Republic.
-It has about 3,300 inhabitants.
+Újezd u Brna ([ˈuːjɛst ˈubr̩na], Aujest) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
+It has about 3,400 inhabitants.

 Geography

 Újezd u Brna is located about 13 km southeast of Brno.
-It lies in the Dyje–Svratka Valley.
+It lies in an agricultural landscape of the Dyje–Svratka Valley.
+The Litava River flows through the town.

 History

 The first written mention of Újezd (under the name Újezdec) is in a deed of Jindřich Zdík from 1141.

 Újezd was part of the battlefield of the Battle of Austerlitz on 2 December 1805.

 In 1909, Újezd was promoted to a market town.
-In 1952, Újezd merged with neighbouring villages of Rychmanov and Šternov and was renamed Újezd u Brna.
+In 1952, Újezd merged with the neighbouring villages of Rychmanov and Šternov and was renamed Újezd u Brna.
 In 2005, Újezd u Brna became a town.

+Demographics

+Transport

+Újezd u Brna is located on the railway line heading from Křenovice to Skalice nad Svitavou via Brno.

+Sights

+The main landmark of Újezd u Brna is the Church of Saints Peter and Paul.
+It was built in the Neoclassical style in 1845–1846.